Computer Vision for Digital Signage - Applications and Use Examples

 With computer vision, identify audience demographic information such as age, gender, or group size, in real-time, and trigger uniquely personalized onscreen content.

-Example: Digital Retail - Face Tracking Counter by Waketo
+Example of Computer vision: Digital Retail - Face Tracking Counter by Waketo

 2. Face mask detection